A fat tire bike, or fatbike, is an off-road bike with oversized tires that are especially designed for use on soft and uneven surfaces.

-Bicycles can have rim or disc brakes.
+Bicycles can have a rim or disc brakes.
 Rim brakes, also known as V-brakes, provide stopping power by clamping on the rim of the wheel.
-They provide very little control of sudden stops and may not be the safest option for off-roading.
+They give very little control of sudden stops and may not be the safest option for off-roading.

 Brakes can be hydraulic or mechanical.
 Hydraulic brakes require less work on your part, but the mechanical version offers better control of stopping.

-Bicycle frames are usually made of steel, carbon, aluminum or titanium.
+The most common bike frames are steel, carbon, aluminum, or titanium.

 Carbon fiber is much more expensive than aluminum, but it is also the least heavy of all the choices.
 Stronger than aluminum and far lighter than steel, carbon fiber is the material of choice for some high-end bikes.

-Steel is the strongest material of all and its durability makes steel a popular material for fatbike frames.
-The weight of a steel bike, however, might make it difficult to tackle hills and long commutes.
+Steel is the most durable material of all, and its durability makes steel a popular material for fat bike frames.
+The weight of a steel bike, however, might make it challenging to tackle hills and long commutes.

 Titanium combines the features of the other three materials but is very expensive.
 This expensive frame may not be the most practical choice for your fat tire bike, which is likely to withstand considerable abuse on muddy trails and bogs.

-Proper sizing is essential and should be done prior to making your purchase.
-If you can stand astride the bicycle with both feet flat on the ground, you have properly sized your bike.
+Proper sizing is essential, and you should do this before making your purchase.
+If you can stand astride the bicycle with both feet flat on the ground, you have correctly sized your bike.

 To confirm your decision, use the manufacturer’s sizing charts to match your height to the corresponding size entry.